GreycLab/gmic-community/news/gmic340_en.md

 # 2. What’s New in Version __3.4.0__?

 Version __3.4.0__ of _G'MIC_ focuses on _stability_ and _long-term support_: After more than 15 years of continuous development, _G'MIC's_ core elements have been extensively put through their paces.
-We now strive for stabilizing the key _Application Programmer's Interfaces (APIs):_  [`libgmic`](https://gmic.eu/libgmic.html), to integrate _G'MIC_ features into _C_ or _C++_ code, [*G'MIC-Qt* plugin](https://github.com/c-koi/gmic-qt/blob/master/NEW_HOST_HOWTO.md) to port the plugin to new hosts, and the syntax of the _G'MIC_ script language, including the freezing of the parameter settings of the _G'MIC_ commands already available.
+We now strive for stabilizing the key _Application Programmer's Interfaces (APIs):_  [`libgmic`](https://gmic.eu/libgmic.html), to integrate _G'MIC_ features into _C_ or _C++_ code, [_G'MIC-Qt_ plugin](https://github.com/c-koi/gmic-qt/blob/master/NEW_HOST_HOWTO.md) to port the plugin to new hosts, and the syntax of the _G'MIC_ script language, including the freezing of the parameter settings of the _G'MIC_ commands already available.

 Thus, all versions of the _3.4.x_ branch are dedicated to bug fixing and developing features that do not require modification of the language core.
-Thus, there will be emphasis on developing new filters or image processing operators, and attention paid to ensuring maximum backward compatibility among *3.4.x* releases.
+Thus, there will be emphasis on developing new filters or image processing operators, and attention paid to ensuring maximum backward compatibility among _3.4.x_ releases.
 In this sense, version _3.4.0_ represents a long term milestone release in the project's history.

 That said, in the run-up to _3.4.0,_ there have been notable improvements to several user interfaces:

-  - **_G'MIC Online_** (_G'MICol_): This web service allows users to apply _G'MIC_ filters to their uploaded images through their web browsers.
+  - ** _G'MIC Online_ ** (*G'MICol*): This web service allows users to apply _G'MIC_ filters to their uploaded images through their web browsers.
 It has existed for several years, largely unchanged from its original form, while interactive web techniques have advanced.
-In 2024, the [_DDA_](https://www.greyc.fr/laboratoire/dda/) (_Application Development and Deployment_) team at the _GREYC_ laboratory undertook a complete overhaul of *G'MIC Online.* The web service now sports a new look, employs significant user interface improvements, with more intuitive widgets, an enhanced preview window, a choice between light and dark themes, revamped handling of filter favorites and better integration of the web service with the _G'MIC_ core, such that web users can now access recently developed filters and image processing pipelines.
+In 2024, the [_DDA_](https://www.greyc.fr/laboratoire/dda/) (_Application Development and Deployment_) team at the _GREYC_ laboratory undertook a complete overhaul of _G'MIC Online_.
+The web service now sports a new look, employs significant user interface improvements, with more intuitive widgets, an enhanced preview window, a choice between light and dark themes, revamped handling of filter favorites and better integration of the web service with the _G'MIC_ core, such that web users can now access recently developed filters and image processing pipelines.

 ===
 [![Preview of the _G'MIC Online_ service](https://gmic.eu/gmic340/thumbs/gmicol.png)](https://gmicol.greyc.fr/)
 _Fig.2.1.
-Preview of the revamped G'MIC Online web service released with version 3.4.0 of G'MIC (here with the light theme)._
+Preview of the revamped G'MIC Online web service released with version 3.4.0 (here with the light theme)._
 ===

 Visit [_G'MIC Online_](https://gmicol.greyc.fr/) and give it a real-world test 😱!
 And don't hesitate to report any issues.
 In any case, a big thank you to our colleagues in the _DDA_ team for this noteworthy overhaul!

-  - ** _G'MIC-Qt_ Plugin**: Over the past year, the plugin has acquired more than **40 new image processing filters**, [_detailed below_](#3-details-of-the-new-filters).
-Many employ the new "Random Parameters" button, which generates arbitrary filter settings, furnishing rapid previews that can be quickly evaluated for practical or aesthetic worth.
+  - ** _G'MIC-Qt_ Plugin**: Over the past year, the plugin has acquired more than __40 new image processing filters__, [detailed below](#3-details-of-the-new-filters).
+Many employ the new _"Random Parameters"_ button, which generates arbitrary filter settings, furnishing rapid previews that can be quickly evaluated for practical or aesthetic worth.

 ===
 [![Random Parameters button in the G'MIC-Qt plugin](https://gmic.eu/gmic340/thumbs/randomize_parameters_fr.png)](https://gmic.eu/gmic340/img/randomize_parameters_en.jpg)